This documentation augments the general documentation for contributing to the x/tools repository, described at the repository root.

 When you mail your CL and you or a fellow contributor assigns the

 Run-TryBot=1 label in Gerrit, the TryBots will run tests in both the

 golang.org/x/tools/gopls modules, as described above.

 Furthermore, an additional “gopls-CI” pass will be run by Kokoro, which is a Jenkins-like Google infrastructure for running Dockerized tests.
 This allows us to run gopls tests in various environments that would be difficult to add to the TryBots.
 Notably, Kokoro runs tests on older Go versions that are no longer supported by the TryBots.
 Per that that policy, support for these older Go versions is best-effort, and test failures may be skipped rather than fixed.

 Kokoro runs are triggered by the

 Run-TryBot=1 label, just like TryBots, but unlike TryBots they do not automatically re-run if the “gopls-CI” result is removed in Gerrit.
-In order to force a new run, you must upload a new patch set.
-(Technically, Googlers can force a new run on an existing patch-set via an internal Kokoro dashboard, but unfortunately this ability can't be made more generally available).
+To force a re-run of the Kokoro CI on a CL containing the

 The easiest way to debug your change is to run a single